pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

 ```
 $ ionic g provider data
 ```
-this will create an @injectable component which we will inject into the root of our app.
+This will create an @injectable component which we will inject into the root of our app.
 Why the root you ask?
-Because we want this service to live for the life time of our application, and not everytime we load a page.
+We want this service to live for the life time of our application, and not everytime we load a page.
 Providers that are inject on a per component basis are created at time of injection.
-So if we want our data to persist we must inject it into the the main app component.
+So, if we want our data to persist we must inject it into the the main app component.

 Open up the app.ts file and at the top add:
 ```